rtcharity/resources.eahub.org/content/guides_and_tips/burnout-what-is-it-and-how-to-treat-it.md

 * Recovery techniques
 * How to distinguish between burnout and similar looking problems, like depression and anxiety

-Thanks to CEA for commissioning and funding this research.
+Thanks to [CEA](https://www.centreforeffectivealtruism.org/) for commissioning and funding this research.

-If you are exceptionally curious about my research, you can view my notes here.
+If you are exceptionally curious about my research, you can view my notes [here](https://docs.google.com/document/d/1HKx9BpLHE7UCElIC_Ky-kr5SQFrqL-lWJjVifm9PVFQ/edit).

+_For further discussion, visit the comment section under _[_the original destination_](https://forum.effectivealtruism.org/posts/NDszJWMsdLCB4MNoy/burnout-what-is-it-and-how-to-treat-it)_._